kenan-rhoton/wargame/wargame.markdown

 ### Battleshock Phase

-Any units that suffered casualties in this activation must make a Battleshock Test.
+The activated unit and enemy units that suffered casualties in this activation or are within 3" of the activated unit must make a Battleshock Test.

-To make a Battleshock Test, roll 2D6 and compare the result to the unit's Bravery.
-If the result is lower, nothing happens.
-If it's higher, the unit Breaks and is Broken for the rest of the battle (no further Battleshock Tests will be made for it).
-Broken units have -1 to Hit and to Save, and may not Charge.
+To make a Battleshock Test, roll 2D6 and add the unit's Bravery to the roll, subtracting the number of casualties suffered.

+Any results lower than the activated unit cause that unit to lose models equal to the difference.

 Apply the following modifiers to the unit's Bravery for this roll:

 - Unit has an Officer: +2 Bravery
-- Unit has less than half its original models: -1 Bravery
-- Unit has less than a quarter its original models: -3 Bravery
-- Unit is within 3" of more than 1 enemy unit: -1 Bravery per aditional enemy unit beyond the first.
-- Unit is within 10" of a friendly enemy unit: +1 Bravery

 ## Basic Units